frank-tenzing/grapesjs/README.md

-Grapes.js is built with Backbone
+Grapes.js is built with Backbone as well as some knowledge of node.js

 1. git clone https://github.com/frank-tenzing/tnz-email-editor.git